 - Someone clicked on a specific link on your site → send!

-The possibilities really are endless and we’ve only just scratched the surface in this SendinBlue review.
+The possibilities really are endless, and we’ve only just scratched the surface in this Brevo review.
 Best of all, it’s not only one-off actions that you can trigger.
-In fact, you can design whole sequences of automation.
+In fact, you can design entire automated sequences.
 Example:

 Moreover, you can choose from a range of pre-made sequences:

-Last but not least, SendinBlue offers some social media marketing capabilities as well.
-This is a new addition to SendinBlue, but they are going in strong with an excellent module for creating Facebook ads.
+Last but not least, Brevo offers some social media marketing capabilities as well.
+This is a new addition to Brevo, but they are going in strong with an excellent module for creating Facebook ads.

-Overall, SendinBlue really does offer the whole package.
-There’s a nice email design tool, excellent reports, advanced features such as A/B testing, good contact management, and so on.
-There’s literally nothing that’s missing compared to the other big players in this market like GetResponse or AWeber.
+Overall, Brevo really does offer a complete package.
+There’s a nice email design tool, excellent reports, advanced features, such as A/B testing, good contact management, and so on.
+There’s literally nothing that’s missing compared to the other big players on this market like GetResponse or AWeber.

 Now, here’s the best part:

-This is probably the section of our SendinBlue review that you’re the most interested in.
+This is probably the section of our Brevo review that will have a big impact on your final decision.
 Here are the prices and the numbers of emails you can send on each plan:

-First off, as you can see, SendinBlue charges “per email sent” and not per the size of your contact list.
+First off, as you can see, Brevo charges “per email sent” and not per the size of your contact list.

-In other words, no matter if your list is 100 people or 1,000,000, SendinBlue doesn’t charge you extra for that.
+In other words, no matter if your list is 100 people or 1,000,000, Brevo doesn’t charge you extra for that.

 Another important point; there’s a free plan!
 The cap of 300 emails / day translates to 9,000 / month.
 (Email automation up to 2,000 contacts.)